samuel6269/analytics_projects/README.md

 - Q_Learning_Trading: This project utilizes a Reinforcement Learning Q-Learner to automatically buy, sell, or hold stock shares of a given company by optimizing the cumulative returns of an initial portfolio.

 - RTS_Project: A project comparing the results of 8 different classification models using Scikit-Learn packages.

+- D3_Choropleth_Map: A D3 interactive choropleth map that visualizes the average board game rating by country.
+Data is based on Board Game Geek community.